myTerminal/world-of-emacs/01-entry/02-how-to-get-emacs.md

 On Windows, you can just download Emacs binary from [http://ftp.gnu.org/gnu/emacs/windows](http://ftp.gnu.org/gnu/emacs/windows) and place it in a directory on your disk.

 To run Emacs, you can execute the binary `bin\runemacs.exe`.
-You can create a shortcut to this file and place it to your Desktop if you like.
+You can create a shortcut to this file and place it to your Desktop if you like and that goes with your preference.

 Optionally, you can add this location to your environment variable `PATH`, so that you will be able to start it from a Command Prompt window.